 Aside from the improved sensor, the DJI Pocket 2 improves over its predecessor by featuring an improved microphone and a wider field of view.
 The improved mic is especially welcome, as the Osmo Pocket’s audio quality was perhaps its greatest shortcoming.
 Battery life remains the same as before, with the DJI Pocket 2 good for 140 minutes of continuous shooting at 1080p.

 Unfortunately, the Pocket 2 is substantially more expensive than the original DJI Osmo Pocket, which is still available on the market.
-If you’re strapped for cash, the original model is still a great offer.
+If you’re strapped for cash, the original model is still worth a look.

 Overall, the Pocket 2 is the most convenient means to record high-quality and fully gimbal-stabilized footage.
 This makes it especially great if you’re filming while running up and down the sidelines or are constantly panning from side to side.

-By definition, action cameras are designed to withstand rougher conditions and film fast-paced action making them perfect for filming any sport.
+By definition, action cameras are designed to be capable of withstanding harsher conditions and filming fast-paced action, which makes them perfect for filming just about any sport.

-Despite the action camera market being flooded with cheap knock-offs and some serious competition from the likes of the DJI Osmo Action 2, the new GoPro HERO 10 is the ultimate action camera.
-You simply won’t find the same image quality and electronic image stabilization (EIS) performance offered by GoPro’s proprietory Hypersmooth 4.0 technology in any other action camera.
+Despite the action camera market being flooded with cheap knock-offs and some serious competition from the likes of the DJI and Insta360, the GoPro HERO 11 is still the king.
+You simply won’t find the same image quality and electronic image stabilization (EIS) performance offered by GoPro’s proprietory Hypersmooth 5.0 technology in any other action camera.

-You can shoot all the way from [email protected] through to [email protected], with [email protected] being perhaps the best video resolution and frame rate combination for your next highlight reel.
-In order to achieve these incredible figures, GoPro developed the all-new GP2 processor, which means the tenth model of the GoPro series is truly a step up from the rest.
+You can shoot all the way from 2.7K@240fps through to 5.3K@60fps, with 4K@120fps being perhaps the best video resolution and frame rate combination for your next highlight reel.
+In order to achieve these incredible figures, it uses the revolutionary GP2 processor which was first introduced with the GoPro HERO 10.

 GoPro also makes it incredibly easy to livestream directly at 1080p, which is especially great if you want a convenient way to stream your children’s next sporting event to your family and friends.